-The general rule is that a person is allowed only one tax-free transfer during his or cute the transaction.
+You agree to notify us in writing with sufficient direction so that we may properly execute the transaction.
 You also agree to comply with any other conditions or requests we may require for administrative reasons.
 You expressly agree that your Roth IRA will be charged for all transaction costs and other fees related to any directed investments.
-Such costs and fees are in addition to any other fees we may charge under this agreement.
+Such costs and fees are in addition to any other fees we may charge under this agreement